subvertnormality/mosaic/README.md

 - 16 channels that can each output triggers, notes, note length, velocity and CC to a midi or an n.b. voice
 - 16 patterns that can be combined and merged in different permutations to change their properties in very musical ways
-- Song mode with 90 sequencer patterns
+- Song mode with 90 Song Sequences
 - Save, load, autosave
 - Pattern editor enabling quick creation of trigger patterns using DrumOps, includes euclidean, tresillo function, drum preset banks, and NE Numeric Repetitor
 - 10 assignable trig locks per channel